 The DRN committee is run by a group of passionate defence and security researchers.
-Hannah West runs the committee as chair, closely supported by Dr Dan Leightley, Lucy Wray, Jemma Humphries, Ben Hodges, Emily Clifford, Lucie Pebay, Sally Coulthard.
+Hannah West runs the committee as chair, closely supported by Dr Dan Leightley, Lucy Wray, Jemma Humphries, Emily Clifford, Lucie Pebay, Sally Coulthard.

 Get to know the committee and their current research areas. . .